Warnings for Besponsa

 The risk of VOD was greater in patients who underwent HSCT after BESPONSA treatment; use of HSCT conditioning regimens containing 2 alkylating agents (e.g., busulfan in combination with other alkylating agents) and last total bilirubin level greater than or equal to the ULN before HSCT are significantly associated with an increased risk of VOD.
 Other risk factors for VOD in patients treated with BESPONSA included ongoing or prior liver disease, prior HSCT, increased age, later salvage lines, and a greater number of BESPONSA treatment cycles.
 Patients who have experienced prior VOD or have serious ongoing hepatic liver disease (e.g., cirrhosis, nodular regenerative hyperplasia, active hepatitis) are at an increased risk for worsening of liver disease, including developing VOD, following treatment with BESPONSA.

-Monitor closely for signs and symptoms of VOD; these may include elevations in total bilirubin, hepatomegaly (which may be painful), rapid weight gain, and ascites.
+Monitor closely for signs and symptoms of VOD including elevations in total bilirubin, hepatomegaly (which may be painful), rapid weight gain, and ascites.
 Due to the risk of VOD, for patients proceeding to HSCT, the recommended duration of treatment with BESPONSA is 2 cycles; a third cycle may be considered for those patients who do not achieve a CR or CRi and MRD negativity after 2 cycles [see DOSAGE AND ADMINISTRATION].
-For patients who proceed to HSCT, monitor liver tests closely during the first month post-HSCT, then less frequently thereafter, according to standard medical practice.
+For patients who proceed to HSCT, monitor liver tests at least weekly during the first month post-HSCT, then less frequently thereafter, according to standard medical practice.

 In all patients, monitor liver tests, including ALT, AST, total bilirubin, and alkaline phosphatase, prior to and following each dose of BESPONSA.
-Elevations of liver tests may require dosing interruption, dose reduction, or permanent discontinuation of BESPONSA [see DOSAGE AND ADMINISTRATION].
+Based on elevations of liver tests withhold, reduce dose, or permanently discontinue BESPONSA [see DOSAGE AND ADMINISTRATION].

 Increased Risk Of Post-Transplant Non-Relapse Mortality

-In the INO-VATE ALL trial, a higher post-HSCT non-relapse mortality rate was observed in patients receiving BESPONSA compared to the Investigator’s choice of chemotherapy arm, resulting in a higher Day 100 post-HSCT mortality rate.
+In adult patients in the INO-VATE ALL trial, a higher post-HSCT non-relapse mortality rate was observed in patients receiving BESPONSA compared to the Investigator’s choice of chemotherapy arm, resulting in a higher Day 100 post-HSCT mortality rate.

 Overall, 79/164 patients (48%) in the BESPONSA arm and 35/162 patients (22%) in the Investigator’s choice of chemotherapy arm had a follow-up HSCT.
 The post-HSCT non-relapse mortality rate was 31/79 (39%) and 8/35 (23%) in the BESPONSA arm compared to the Investigator’s choice of chemotherapy arm, respectively.